 As soon as I walked in, I could sense eyes on me from every angle.
 It is times like these that remind me why I had that rabies shot before I left the UK.

-In fact, based on the blog I read before going myself, we made sure to hide every bit of food we owned meaning the monkeys weren’t overly interested in us.
+Having done a bit of research before going myself (such as you may be doing now), I made sure to hide every bit of food I owned and zip everything up in my bag, meaning the monkeys weren’t overly interested in me.

-It turned out to be a great advice
+It turned out to be a great research